 A sinkhole homeowners insurance endorsement in Florida can seem expensive at first.
 Most policy quotes range from $2,000 to $4,000 a year and can come with a high deductible.
 Considering, however, that the average sinkhole insurance claim exceeds $100,000, the quotes you find may prove worth the added cost.
 It's important to compare several sinkhole insurance quotes from a variety of Florida providers to ensure you find the best rates available.

 What Should You Do If You Find a Sinkhole?

 You should report any sinkhole in a public street or parking lot to law enforcement immediately.
 If you find a sinkhole on your property, immediately cordon off the area to protect yourself from liability claims.
 As soon as you are able to, contact your Florida insurance provider and notify them of the sinkhole.
 You should also contact your county's emergency services office for assistance.
 A small sinkhole is repairable by filling it with natural materials such as rock, clay, and sand.
 Large sinkholes may require the expertise of a professional geologist or a geotechnical engineer.
 Never attempt to repair a large sinkhole yourself.

 Where To Find Sinkhole Insurance

 Sinkholes are commonplace in Florida, so you want to rest easy knowing your home and property have sinkhole insurance protection.
-Knowledgeable, independent insurance agents in the Trusted Choice® network are always available to answer your questions, suggest coverage options and even assist you in filing a claim.
+Knowledgeable, independent insurance agents in our network are always available to answer your questions, suggest coverage options and even assist you in filing a claim.

-Contact a Trusted Choice agent near you to find out how you can obtain a sinkhole insurance policy that meets your needs and budget.
+Contact an agent near you to find out how you can obtain a sinkhole insurance policy that meets your needs and budget.